 Agricultural production is only one of many factors that impacts global food security.
 A Virginia Tech team has found that some factors, like gender, take a little extra digging to uncover but cannot be overlooked when the goal is to feed the world’s rapidly growing population.

-The addresses crop pests and diseases in Asia and Africa, in addition to considering how gender impacts integrated pest management (IPM) activities and how IPM activities impact gender at the household and community level.
+The Feed the Future Innovation Lab for Integrated Pest Management, housed at Virginia Tech and funded by the U.S. Agency for International Development, addresses crop pests and diseases in Asia and Africa, in addition to considering how gender impacts integrated pest management (IPM) activities and how IPM activities impact gender at the household and community level.
 In developing countries, women make up 43 percent of the agricultural labor force and, despite producing half of the world’s food, often face constraints that limit profits, contributions and productivity.

-“Socio-economic factors, including gender, shape the design, development and application of IPM practices,” says Daniel Sumner, assistant director of (WGD) and one of the Innovation Lab’s gender specialists.
+“Socio-economic factors, including gender, shape the design, development and application of IPM practices,” says Daniel Sumner, assistant director of Women and Gender in International Development (WGD) and one of the Innovation Lab’s gender specialists.
 “Men’s and women’s roles in rural livelihood activities, access to resources and decision-making power can constrain or facilitate the application of IPM practices.
 By understanding the responsibilities, priorities and concerns of women and men, the Innovation Lab can promote more inclusive pest management solutions that promote the well-being of women and men.”

 But what does this have to do with gender?